bobbydeluxe/fnf.lumen/README.md

 The MintEngine mod folder layout is different compared to Psych/P-Slice, so if you want to make a mod on here, then use [this template](https://github.com/bobbydeluxe/funkin-mint-basemod).

+Additionally, for efficiency in porting, the base game content modpack is separate from the main mod. [here](https://github.com/bobbydeluxe/fnf-mintport)'s the repo for the base FNF content modpack.

 ## Credits:

 ### MintEngine